 Development of the Veritas House Strategic Plan.
 Service co-location to 95 Keppel Street, Bathurst.
 Extension of Better Futures contract to facilitate the Get REAL @ Relationships program in local schools.

-As a result of the Going Home Staying Home reforms by Family and Community Services (FACS), Veritas retains delivery of the Bathurst Youth Specialist Homelessness Services (SHS) and is also contracted to auspice the Emerge youth homelessness services in Orange, bringing two like-minded, community-based organisations together.
+As a result of the Going Home Staying Home reforms by Family and Community Services (FACS), Veritas House retains delivery of the Bathurst Youth Specialist Homelessness Services (SHS) and is also contracted to auspice the Emerge Youth Specialist Homelessness Services in Orange, bringing two like-minded, community-based organisations together.
 An office is opened in Lords Place Orange.

 Veritas secures stage two of HYAP, ensuring services for 12-15 year old young people in Central Western NSW.
 The organisation has grown to operate over five sites in Bathurst and Orange and now employs more than 70 people.